ofbennett/nhs-prescribing-etl-pipeline/README.md

 2. Get a domain name and direct it at the public IP of your Linux instance
 3. SSH into the instance
 4. Create a non-root user with sudo access
-4. Setup the firewall to only allow ssh, http, and https inbound traffic
+5. Setup the firewall to only allow ssh, http, and https inbound traffic
 ```
 $ ufw status
 $ ufw delete allow ...
 $ ufw allow ...
 $ ufw status
 ```
-5. Clone the repo
+6. Clone the repo
 ```
 $ git clone https://github.com/ofbennett/NHS_Prescribing_ETL_Pipeline.git
 ```
-6. Create the config.cfg file
+7. Create the config.cfg file
 ```
 $ cd NHS_Prescribing_ETL_Pipeline
 $ cp config_template.cfg config.cfg
 $ nano config.cfg
 ```
-7. Use the nano editor to enter your Mapbox token.
+8. Use the nano editor to enter your Mapbox token.
 Then save and exit nano.
-8. Choose a domain name and replace all occurences of `talktin.com` with your chosen domain in the following files:
+9. Choose a domain name and replace all occurrences of `talktin.com` with your chosen domain in the following files:
 - `docker-compose-init-ssl.yml`
 - `nginx_init_ssl/app.conf`
 - `nginx_prod/app.conf`
-9. Setup SSL/TSL with Let's Encrypt and certbot:
+10. Setup SSL/TSL with Let's Encrypt and certbot:
 ```
 $ docker-compose -f docker-compose-init-ssl.yml up -d --build
 $ docker ps --all   # certbot/certbot should have exited with status 0
 $ ls   # a new ssl/ directory should be present with the SSL certificate and key
 $ docker-compose -f docker-compose-init-ssl.yml down
 ```
-10. Generate strong [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange) coefficients for added security
+11. Generate strong [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange) coefficients for added security
 ```
 $ openssl dhparam -out ~/NHS_Prescribing_ETL_Pipeline/visualisation_web_app/ssl/certbot/conf/dhparam.pem 2048
 ```
-11. Run the whole production Flask/Gunicorn/Ngnix stack:
+12. Run the whole production Flask/Gunicorn/Ngnix stack:
 ```
 $ docker-compose -f docker-compose-prod.yml up -d --build
 ```